 1 tablespoon granulated sugar

-Place the pineapple, pineapple juice, coconut milk, and sugar in the pitcher of a high-powered blender or food processor.
-Process continually until the fruit is completely broken down and the mixture takes on the texture of light and airy soft-serve ice cream.
+Place the frozen pineapple, pineapple juice, coconut milk, lemon juice, and sugar in the pitcher of a high-powered blender or food processor.
+Process continually until the fruit is completely broken down and the mixture takes on the texture of light and airy soft-serve ice cream, 2 to 4 minutes.